Does Maryland Play Today? College Football Schedule for Terrapins’ Next Game

 Does Maryland Play Today?

-The Terrapins are coming off their first bye of the season, looking to maintain their perfect 4-0 record.
-Maryland returns in Week 6 against the Washington Huskies.
-The Terrapins will welcome the Huskies to SECU Stadium.
-The Terrapins enter as 5.5-point underdogs, sitting at +184 on the moneyline.
+The Terrapins are coming off their first loss of the season, looking to improve on their 4-1 record.
+Maryland looks to bounce back after losing to the Washington Huskies in Week 6.
+The Terrapins will welcome the Nebraska Cornhuskers to SECU Stadium.
+The Terrapins enter as 6.5-point underdogs, sitting at +205 on the moneyline.

-Maryland is tied with the third-longest odds to win the Big Ten at +17500.
+Maryland is tied with the longest odds to win the Big Ten at +30000.
 The Terrapins’ odds of winning the National Championship are +100000.

 What does the rest of the Terrapins’ schedule look like this season?
 Jump in below.